4,294,967,295: In computing

 This value is also the largest memory address for CPUs using a 32-bit address bus.
 Being an odd value, its appearance may reflect an erroneous (misaligned) memory address.
 Such a value may also be used as a sentinel value to initialize newly allocated memory for debugging purposes.

 Internet Protocol version 4 (IPv4) uses a 32-bit addresses which limits the address space to 4294967296 (2^{32}) unique addresses.

-In 2004, 800 aircraft over Los Angeles were put in danger when the LA Air Route Traffic Control Center lost radio contact with all of the aircraft for about three hours, delaying 400 flights and cancelling 600, due to a computer design that kept time by starting at 4,294,967.295 seconds and counting down to zero, or 49 days, 17 hours, 2 minutes and 47.295 seconds.
+In 2004, 800 aircraft over Los Angeles were put in danger when the LA Air Route Traffic Control Center lost radio contact with all of the aircraft for about three hours, delaying 400 flights and cancelling 600, due to a computer design that kept time by starting at 4,294,967,295 milliseconds and counting down to zero, or 49 days, 17 hours, 2 minutes and 47.295 seconds.
 Some people were aware that the system needed to be restarted at least every 30 days, but the root problem was the choice of such a small number.

 On May 4, 2021, Nasdaq temporarily suspended price feeds for Berkshire Hathaway Class A shares, which reached $421,000.
 Nasdaq stores stock prices as 32-bit unsigned integers in increments of ten-thousandths of a dollar, so the maximum price that could be represented was $429,496.7295.